openshift/assisted-service/docs/Kube-API.md

 ```

 ## Day 2 worker
-Once the cluster is installed, the ClusterDeployment is set to Installed and secrets for kubeconfig and credentials are created and referenced in the ClusterDeployment.
+Once the cluster is installed, the ClusterDeployment is set to Installed and secrets for kubeconfig and credentials are created and referenced in the AgentClusterInstall.

 In the Assisted Service, the original cluster is deleted and a Day 2 cluster is created instead.